Why Home Preservation

 What Rebuild Upstate Is Doing To Address Affordable Housing

-Rebuild Upstate believes the best home for a homeowner who is at-risk in the affordable housing crisis is the home they already own.
-To that end, we provide volunteers and materials to make homes safe, healthy, and sustainable for our neighbors in need.
-By exclusively focusing on home repairs and improvements, we allow residents to remain in their homes to maintain stability and dignity.
+Rebuild Upstate believes the best home for a homeowner is the home they already own.
+We provide volunteers and materials to make homes safe, healthy, and sustainable for neighbors in need.
+By focusing on home repairs and improvements, we allow residents to remain in their homes.
+This helps to maintain stability and dignity.

 Changing Lives Right Here in Our Community